matrix-org/matrix-spec-proposals/proposals/2229-rebind-existing-3pid.md

 endpoints by extending the definition of what homeservers should check before rejecting a bind.

-Homeservers should reject the binding of a 3PID if it already been bound, **unless** the requesting user is the one who originally bound that 3PID.
+Homeservers should reject the binding of a 3PID if it has already been bound, **unless** the requesting user is the one who originally bound that 3PID.
 If so, then they should be able to bind it again and again if they so choose.